aws-samples/aws-dbs-refarch-edw/README.md

 <table><tr><td><a href="https://github.com/aws-samples/aws-dbs-refarch-redshift/tree/master/src/business-line-clusters"><img src="https://raw.githubusercontent.com/aws-samples/aws-dbs-refarch-edw/master/src/business-line-clusters/thumbnail.png"/></a></td><td>

 It's extremely common that you want to expose Data Warehouse data to different types of customers, and often the customers have unique data sets that also include common reference data.
-This architecture shows how you can use a centralised ETL cluster and then use export/import or Redshift Spectrum to create targeted Data Warehouses or Marts for a variety of use cases.
+This architecture shows how you can use a centralised ETL cluster and then use export/import or <a href="https://aws.amazon.com/redshift/spectrum">Redshift Spectrum</a> to create targeted Data Warehouses or Marts for a variety of use cases.

 </td></tr></table>